paretogroup/sql-style-guide/README.md

 SELECT COUNT(*) FROM users
 ```

-Once you start adding more columns or more complexity, the query becomes easier to read if it's spread out ON multiple lines:
+Once you start adding more columns or more complexity, the query becomes easier to read if it's spread out on multiple lines:

 ```sql
 -- Good